hashicorp/terraform-plugin-sdk/README.md

    - (Create, Read, Update, Delete, Import, Validate) a Resource
    - Read a Data Source
  - tests domain-specific logic via provided acceptance test framework
- - providers **Core** updated state of a resource or data source and/or appropriate feedback in the form of validation or other errors
+ - provides **Core** updated state of a resource or data source and/or appropriate feedback in the form of validation or other errors

 ## Migrating to SDK v1 from built-in SDK